Catherine Gay Menzel

 Dipl.-Ing.
 Architekt fas sia

 Born in Hamburg in 1973, Götz Menzel grew up in Germany and England.
 He studied architecture at the University of Stuttgart and at the EPFL.
 After graduating from Stuttgart in 2000 with Prof. Peter Cheret, he worked in New York at CDR Studio for five years and in parallel with Catherine Gay Menzel.
 He returned to Europe in 2005 where he worked at Herzog & de Meuron in Basel and Hamburg on the project of the Elbphilharmonie.
 In 2009, he joined the office of Roland Gay Architectes in Monthey, Valais.
 In 2013, he co-founded the architectural firm GayMenzel.
 As a member of SIA, he was a member of the board of the architecture professional group (BGA) from 2014 to 2017.
 From 2010 to 2013, he was Head of Teaching to Prof. Harry Gugger at the EPFL.
-Since autumn of 2017, he has been appointed Associate Professor at the Joint Master of the HEIA Fribourg.
+Since 2017, he has been appointed Associate Professor at the Joint Master of the HEIA Fribourg.
+He is visiting professor at EPFL since 2021.